singlestore-labs/mcp-server-singlestore/README.md

 [Model Context Protocol]((https://modelcontextprotocol.io/introduction)) (MCP) is a standardized protocol designed to manage context between large language models (LLMs) and external systems.
 This repository provides an installer and an MCP Server for Singlestore, enabling seamless integration.

-With MCP, you can use Claude Desktop or any compatible MCP client to interact with SingleStore using natural language, making it easier to perform complex operations effortlessly.
+With MCP, you can use Claude Desktop, Cursor, or any compatible MCP client to interact with SingleStore using natural language, making it easier to perform complex operations effortlessly.

+## Requirements

+- Python >= v3.11.0
+- [uvx](https://docs.astral.sh/uv/guides/tools/) installed on your python environment
+- Claude Desktop, Cursor, or another supported LLM client

-## Claude Setup
+## Client Setup

-### Option 1: Using the Init Command (Recommended)
+### 1. Init Command

-The simplest way to set up the MCP server for Claude Desktop is to use the built-in initialization command:
+The simplest way to set up the MCP server is to use the initialization command:

 ```bash
 uvx singlestore-mcp-server init